n8n Integration

 Use Cases

-• Policy Audits — Verify taxes were calculated correctly using rates in effect at policy inception
+• Policy Audits — Verify taxes using rates in effect at policy inception

-• Renewals — Compare current rates to prior year rates for renewal quotes
+• Renewals — Compare current vs. prior year rates

 • Compliance — Document historical rate information for regulatory filings